sandeepanikapati/JFrogTrafficMonitor/README.md

 `$ jfrog plugin uninstall JFrogTrafficMonitor `

 Prerequisities:-
-In the current directory, we need to have artifactory traffic logs usually in the format (artifactory-traffic.<epochtime>.log and artifactory-xray-traffic.<epochtime.log)
+In the current directory, we need to have artifactory traffic logs usually in the format (artifactory-traffic.<epochtime>.log and artifactory-xray-traffic.<epochtime>.log)

 ## Usage
 ### Commands